A conviction for violating a restraining order has serious consequences, including a potential jail sentence.

 Restraining order violation cases are emotionally charged because by definition, there was some sort of close relationship between the parties at some point in the past.
 Most restraining orders exist between people who were previously involved in a romantic relationship.
 In order to obtain a restraining order, the alleged victim has to assert that there is some reason why she is afraid of the defendant.
 The allegations made against the defendant are typically ugly, and the alleged victims are ordinarily very invested in the case.

-Attorney Spring prosecuted restraining order violation cases when he served as an assistant district attorney early in his career, and he has defended clients charged with violating restraining orders since founding Spring & Spring.
-He has the knowledge and experience to aggressively defend you if you have been charged with violating a restraining order.
+Middlesex County criminal defense attorney Chris Spring prosecuted restraining order violation cases when he served as an assistant district attorney early in his career, and he has defended clients charged with violating restraining orders since founding Spring & Spring.
+He has the knowledge and experience to aggressively defend you if you have been charged with violating a restraining order, unarmed burglary, or any violent crime.